secun/New_use_cases/README.md

 # New_use_cases
-new Exploration of new use cases beyond dat aanalytics
+Exploration of new use cases beyond data analytics